Environment Variables

 Delete an Environment Variable Set

-To delete an environment variable set, click the Delete icon, as highlighted in the following screenshot:
+To delete an environment variable set, click the three-dot menu next to the set, and then select Delete, as shown in the screenshot below:

 If an environment variable is associated with a test case or suite, you won’t be able to delete it.